Fiona Legg BSc (Hons), Registered MBACP, Diploma Therapeutic Counselling

 The initial assessment appointment is £20.00.

-My hourly sessions are charged at £40.00.
+My hourly sessions are charged at £40.00 for individuals; please contact me for couple counselling rates.
 As a firm believer in counselling being accessible to all, I do offer concessions in certain circumstances.

 Maps & Directions

 Type of session